ashade2020/challenge-chart-plot/README.md

 Finally, all the ploting logic is encapsulated within the class ChartComponent, declared in the file chart.component.ts (chartplot/src/app/chart).

+## Code Style
+This project used Visual Studio Community 2019, hence the .sln and .csproj files.
+Moreover, I used the excelent Resharper Ultimate plugin (https://www.jetbrains.com/resharper/), which is an AI powered realtime coding assistant that supports many languages, including Typescript.

+The code style follows the guidelines of the book Clean Code: A Handbook of Agile Software Craftsmanship (https://www.amazon.com.br/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).
+Basically, comments are kept to a minimum and code should be self-explainable.
+Methods should be small (at most 10 lines) and tell a story of what it is doing.
+Names should be long enough to be self-explanatory.
+Classes should be small.
+Files should be small.

+Finally, I also accepted most of the suggestions of Resharper (add readonly keyword, use const intead of let when possible, check for property existence in "for in" loops, and so on...).

 ## Running the code
+Tools: you will need Node.js version 10 or later and NPM version 6 or later.

-To run the code, you will need to clone the repository to your local machine, then execute "npm install" within the folder challenge1/chartplot.
+To run the code, you will need to clone the repository to your local machine, then execute the command "npm install" within the folder challenge1/chartplot.
 This will install all the modules needed to compile the code.
 Then, after instalation is completed, just run "ng serve" and go to the URL displayed in the console to view the website.

+If you want to build a production version of the code, just execute the command "ng build --prod" and go to the challenge1/chartplot/dist/chartplot/ folder to locate the index.html file.
+Some browsers (including Chrome and Firefox) may deny access/execution to the scripts, so you better mount a local webserver within this folder to see the production version of site.

 ## Protection mechanism for huge amounts of data
 To avoid breaking the application memory at the client, I decided to limit the total number of data points to 1000.
 Of course, this number is arbitrary and nonsense, unless we are provided with more information about the demands of the application.